SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Updated most resource prospecting decisions to allow excavation tech greater than or equal to the existing requirements

 #### Czechoslovakia
- - Can no longer federalize or beg Moscow for halp with Peace for our Time enabled
+ - Can no longer federalize or beg Moscow for halp with Peace for Our Time enabled

 #### Japan
  - Occupy Siam now grants compliance on former French Indochina as well

 #### Siam
- - Babby protection from civil war triggers in place
+ - Instituted babby protection from civil war triggers
+ - Focus 'Demand the Return of Lost Territories':
+   - Only checks Indochina, not Malaysia
+   - Can only be taken after Japan takes 'Occupy Indochina'

+#### Soviet Union
+ - Reverted focus 'PC of Mortar Armament' to give artillery research bonus directly to Soviet Union

 #### United Kingdom
- - Updated British decision to annex Malaya
+ - Updated British decision to annex Malaya with new states

 ### 4.1.3